FelixStumvoll/SVE-jakarta-ee/README.md

 ### POJOs vs Data Classes

 Domain Objects and DTOs in Java usually contain a lot of boilerplate code.
-Even though only fields are needed, getters, setters and a constructer must be generated.
-In Kotlin, for this purposes data classes exists, which are a lot less verbose than their Java counterpart.
+Even though only fields are needed, getters, setters and a constructor must be generated.
+In Kotlin, for this purpose data classes exists, which are a lot less verbose than their Java counterpart.
 With the library Lombok, these data classes can be imitated in Java.

-### Nullsafety

-Checking for null can be very tedious but is often necessary to prevent errors.
-In Kotlin by default types cannot be `null`.
-With this feature, possible null related errors can be detected at compile time.
-Lombok offers a `@NonNull` Annotation, which imitates this feature.
-Examples for data classes with these features can be seen below.

 #### Kotlin Data Class